 In 1988, a consortium of national private foundations and corporate donors came together to combine financial resources at the national level and re-distribute those funds to those who needed them most in the battle against HIV/AIDS - community-based organizations across the United States.
-The unique model that emerged - the Community Partnership Model - remains the essence of the National AIDS Fund (now AIDS United) as an organization and a funder.
+The unique model that emerged - the Community Partnership Model - was the flagship program for AIDS United (then the National AIDS Fund).

-AIDS United collaborates with national and multi-national businesses and philanthropic organizations that provide financial resources to a grantmaking pool or for strategic initiatives.
-AIDS United then strategically structures and directs those funds to community-based organizations through Community Partnerships around the country.
+AIDS United collaborated with national and multi-national businesses and philanthropic organizations that provided financial resources to a grantmaking pool or for strategic initiatives.
+AIDS United then strategically structured and directs those funds to community-based organizations through Community Partnerships around the country.
 Community Partnerships typically qualify for their grants by raising matching local dollars.

 Each Community Partnership determined the best and most efficient distribution of the grant funds in its area, based on the results of a community-based needs assessment.
 The Partnerships then allocate funds to agencies in their communities coordinating effective HIV prevention programs and providing direct support to persons living with HIV/ AIDS.
 Community Partnerships often used these private funds to close service gaps where public funds are not reaching.

 AIDS United recently transitioned the Community Partnership Program into the Community Investment Restructuring Program, designed to prime a co-hort of those former Partnerships for community transformation.
 Through cash grants and/or specialized technical assistance, Community Partnerships will be able to assess their community’s needs in response to changes in the HIV/AIDS landscape (the Affordable Care Act in 2014, for example), and begin the process of community restructuring in order to determine an optimal service delivery model.